bang/json-conf-autoref/README.md

 How to refer to 'incoming' key ?
 You can acess multiple levels of the structure using dots for each deep level you want to reach.

-Example: Consider a JSON structure at bellow.
-Now, suppose to use a variable called "dot-path-example" that is on first level of this structure and value to reach is 'incoming', at bellow of 'hdfs-paths'.
+Example: Consider a JSON structure at below.
+Now, suppose to use a variable called "dot-path-example" that is on first level of this structure and value to reach is 'incoming', at below of 'hdfs-paths'.
 This is possible to access using dots like this: `"${hdfs-paths.incoming}"`

 ```json
 {